 Penticton’s ambient weather makes for a longer than usual cycling season, from early April to October, which is just one of the reasons thousands of cyclists are drawn here every year.
 We also have a well established local cycling community and can offering everything you need for an exhilarating and challenging ride.

-Ideally situated in the heart of the Okanagan Valley, surrounded by lakes, rolling vineyards and towering mountains, it’s little wonder that Penticton has become home to some world-class cycling and triathlon events including the Prospera Granfondo Axel Merkx and Surabu IRONMAN Canada.
+Ideally situated in the heart of the South Okanagan Valley, surrounded by lakes, rolling vineyards and towering mountains, it’s little wonder that Penticton has become home to some world-class cycling and triathlon events including the Okanagan Grandonfo and IRONMAN Canada.

-Whether your looking to do some intense training or leisurely touring Penticton can offer you the ride of your life.
+Whether you’re looking to do some intense training or leisurely touring Penticton can offer you the ride of your life.
 Here are just a couple of local recommendations.